MichalZurawski02/Paint/README.md

-# Project Name
+# Paint-like app
-> Outline a brief description of your project.
+> Simple app for drawing, editing and performing actions on geometric shapes.
 > Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents